Governors

 Eleanor lives in Whitchurch with her husband and 2 daughters.
 She enjoys reading, the theatre, Italy, cooking and enjoying the Oxfordshire countryside.

-Phil Davies
+Photo of Phil Davies Phil Davies

 Phil is a freelance scientist working on sustainability and the circular economy and has been a governor since 2016.
 He previously worked as a scientist at BP Technology, Whitchurch Hill.
-He lives in Pangbourne and enjoys tennis and skiing
+He lives in Pangbourne and enjoys tennis and skiing.

-Emily Dineley
+Photo of Emily Dineley Emily Dineley

 Emily is a parent governor with three children at the school.
 Emily is a Senior Civil Servant and public finance accountant with over 15 years’ experience in public sector finance and programme management, currently seconded to the UK Space Agency.
-Emily joined the Governing Body in February 2022 and chairs the Finance and Premises Committee, and focuses on French and Early Years within the curriculum
+Emily joined the Governing Body in February 2022 and chairs the Finance and Premises Committee, and focuses on French and Early Years within the curriculum.

-Sarah Hanfrey
+Photo of Sarah Hanfrey Sarah Hanfrey

 Sarah moved to Whitchurch from London in 2012.
 Having started her career at an investment bank, where she worked on foreign exchange pricing models, she now runs a software company supplying national and global law firms.